-• NM is a plan code number that you want to preserve, always a two-character alphanumeric code.

-- 831026 is the uniquely identifiable account number.
+- NM is a plan code number that you want to preserve, always a two-character alphanumeric code. - 831026 is the uniquely identifiable account number.
 To ensure that you do not inadvertently create actual account numbers, you can replace the first two digits with a sequence that never appears in your account numbers in that location.
 (For example, you can replace the first two digits with 98 because 98 is never used as the first two digits of an account number.)
-To do that, you want to split these six digits into two segments. - -04 is a location code.
+To do that, you want to split these six digits into two segments.
+The first of these segments would be a 2 character constant segment mapping to 98.
+The second of these 2 could be a 4 character numeric segment. - -04 is a location code.
 You want to preserve the hyphen and you can replace the two digits with a number within a range (in this case, a range of 1 to 77).